-The attached summit panorama identifies what is close to hand and easily recognized.
-What the camera (at least my camera) fails to document are the Olympic Mountains of Washington State – 160-170 kms to the southeast – and is that The Golden Hinde 60 kms to the northwest?
-The bearing was correct but the aspect unfamiliar from this angle.
-Whatever the case, you can wile away hours on the summit of 5040 drinking it all in.
+The attached summit panorama identifies what is close to hand and easily recognised.
+What the camera (at least my camera) fails to document are the Olympic Mountains of Washington State – 160-170 kms to the southeast – and The Golden Hinde 60 kms to the northwest.
+You can wile away hours on the summit of 5040 drinking it all in.

 The summit of 5040 has a hydrographic survey tripod but no survey monument.
 There is also an Alpine Club of Canada summit register to read and sign.
 5040 receives quite a few visitors by Island standards – about 20-25 parties/year – but it’s still not what you’d call a busy peak.

 Descend by reversing your uptrack – or, if you can arrange a car shuttle, climb by one route and descend the other.
 It’s 3.6 km on Marion Main if you choose to close the loop by walking the road.

 NW Ridge Route.
 TH to the alpine ~ 2 hours; alpine to the summit ~ 1 hour.
 Descent ~ 2-2.5 hours

 Cobalt Lake Route.
 TH to Cobalt Lake ~ 1.25-1.5 hours; Cobalt Lake to summit ~ 1 hour.
 Descent ~ 2 hours.

 Although these times are short they don’t include the many stops you’ll want to make to take photographs and generally soak in this wonderful area.
 I’d allow at least 6-7 hours overall.

 As always, Garmin/MapSource tracklogs for the approach and both climbing routes are available for the asking.